Skip to content

 AI Coding Tool Integration

-Install the Dagu skill for external AI coding tools (Claude Code, Codex, Gemini CLI, etc.) so they can write correct Dagu DAG files.
+Use the Dagu skill and MCP server for external AI coding tools (Claude Code, Codex, Gemini CLI, and other MCP-capable clients).

 bash

-See ai in CLI Commands for more details.
+See MCP Server and CLI Commands for more details.

 See Also